-Your UCAT score is valid for one year.
+Your UCAT score is only valid for one year.
 If you sit the exam in 2021 then the score will be valid for 2022 entry to university.
 If you wish to take a gap year or reapply the next year then you will need to resit the UCAT and use your latest score.

 Unfortunately, many candidates will not be happy with their score.
 It is important that when applying to a university you make sure you meet all the minimum criteria, paying close attention to minimum UCAT scores.
 As you will have your UCAT score in advance of submitting your UCAS application you can tailor your application accordingly – applying to universities that put little or no emphasis on the UCAT exam.

 You can read more about where to apply with your score on our UCAT Scores page.

 Yes!
 From our experience, we have found that practice makes a significant improvement to your UCAT score.
 Research also shows that your UCAT score does depend on preparation, school attended, mathematical ability, gender, and age (Lambe et al. 2012).

 Every student prepares for UCAT in a different way to suit their individual learning needs and abilities.
 Most students, however, find it useful to attend a UCAT Course or read a book covering the UCAT, especially theories and techniques, to begin with, followed by undertaking numerous practice questions.

-Don’t leave preparation until the last minute.
+Don’t leave your UCAT prep until the last minute.
 Most candidates who perform badly state that they were underprepared and had not done enough practice questions.
 It is advisable to spend at least four weeks doing regular revision, followed by two weeks of intense revision and practice questions before sitting the exam.